MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Parameters

 * Base64 (boolean) - Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo in your browser or REST client immediately after it is taken.
 Default is `true`.
 * FileName (string) - Optional.
-If specified, Misty saves the photo as an image asset with this name and adds the appropriate file type extension.
-If unspecified, Misty does not save the photo.
+The filename to assign to the image file for the captured photo.
+Note that if you do not specify a filename, Misty does not save the photo to her local storage.
 * Width (integer) - Optional.
 A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of a photo you must supply values for both `Width` and `Height`.
 Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
 * Height (integer) -  Optional.
 A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of a photo you must supply values for both `Width` and `Height`.
 Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
 * DisplayOnScreen (boolean) - Optional.
 If `true` **and** a `FileName` is provided, displays the captured photo on Misty’s screen.
 If `false` or no `FileName` value is provided, does nothing.
-- OverwriteExisting (boolean) - Optional.
-A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
-A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.
+* OverwriteExisting (boolean) - Optional.
+Indicates whether Misty should overwrite an image with the same filename as the captured photo if one exists on her local storage.
+Passing in `true` overwrites a file with the same name.
+Passing in `false` prevents an existing file with the same name from being overwritten.
+In the case that `OverwriteExisting` is set to `false` and a photo already exists with the same filename as the newly captured photo, the new photo is not saved to Misty.
+Defaults to `false`.

 ```json
 {